 We will start with drawing a simple x-y scatterplot of mean_expression versus age_in_days from new_metadata.

-First, we will import the MatPlotLib library and load new_metadata that we created in the previous lesson:
+First, we will import the MatPlotLib and Pandas libraries as well as load new_metadata that we created in the previous lesson:

-import matplotlib.pyplot as pltimport pandas as pd # Load the new metadata data frame that we created in the previous lessonnew_metadata = pd.read_csv("data/new_metadata.csv", index_col=0) new_metadata
+# Import librariesimport matplotlib.pyplot as pltimport pandas as pd # Load the new metadata data frame that we created in the previous lessonnew_metadata = pd.read_csv("data/new_metadata.csv", index_col=0) # Print out new_metadatanew_metadata

 Table 1: DataFrame containing updated metadata for each of our 12 samples.